jrm2k6/cloudder/README.md

 ```
 Cloudder::show($publicId, $options)
+Cloudder::secureShow($publicId, $options)
 ```
 with:
 - publicId: public id of the resource to display
-- options: options for your uploaded resource, check the cloudinary documentation to know more
+- options: options for your uploaded resource, check the Cloudinary documentation to know more

-returns the url of the picture on cloudinary
+returns the url of the picture on Cloudinary (https url is secureShow is used).

 ```
 Cloudder::showPrivateUrl($publicId, $format, $options)